Voltron: The Third Dimension

-Voltron: The Third Dimension is an American computer-animated television series, done in the same animation style as Beast Wars: Transformers and ReBoot.
-It departed from the original Lion Voltron's animated look, as well as some character changes, such as the physical appearance of Prince Lotor (now voiced by Tim Curry, taking over the role originally voiced by Lennie Weinrib).
-It served as a sequel to the Lion Force Voltron series, set five years after the end of the series (ignoring events from episodes 53 to 72), and among the tools used to bridge the gap was an official starmap as designed by writer Shannon Muir, and finalized in partnership with World Events Productions.
-The show was animated by Netter Digital Entertainment, inc. and Mike Young Productions.

-Legal issues occurred when WEP tried to make a new series.
+Voltron: The Third Dimension is an American animated television series produced by World Events Productions.
+It is a sequel to the 1980s animated series Voltron: Defender of the Universe and is set five years after the end of the series.
 Neil Ross, Michael Bell, and B.J.
 Ward reprised their roles as Keith, Lance, and Princess Allura for the series.
+The show was animated by Netter Digital Entertainment, inc. and Mike Young Productions.
+It departed from the original Voltron's animated look, as well as some character changes, such as the physical appearance of Prince Lotor (now voiced by Tim Curry, taking over the role originally voiced by Lennie Weinrib).

 Plot

 The story takes place in the Denubian Galaxy.
 Shannon Muir mapped the galaxy in the 1980s as a fan and posted it online.
-In 1996, World Event Productions became aware of the work and made it the official starmap for the show.
+In 1996, World Events Productions became aware of the work and made it the official starmap for the show.

-With antagonist Prince Lotor's escape from prison, the heroic Voltron Force re-assemble against him, but must contend simultaneously with the various monsters and warships sent by Lotor (at times, captained by him) and with opposition on their own side, represented by the artificial intelligence "Amalgamus", a sophisticated computer who objects periodically to the Voltron Force's methods.
+With antagonist Prince Lotor's prison escape, the heroic Voltron Force re-assemble against him, but must contend simultaneously with the various monsters and warships sent by Lotor (at times, captained by him) and with opposition on their own side, represented by the artificial intelligence "Amalgamus", a sophisticated computer who objects periodically to the Voltron Force's methods.